afpineda/SimWheelESP32Config/doc/UsageNotes_en.md

 Click on the "drawer" button on the top-left corner.
 Available devices will be automatically scanned and listed.
-If your device is not connected yet, connect it, wait a second, and click on the "refresh" button.
+If your device is not connected yet, connect it, wait a second, and click on the `🔄 Refresh` button.

 Note that devices with no user-configurable settings will never show up.

-Click on the "Select" button in order to connect to that device.
+Click on the `✅ Select` button in order to connect to that device.

 ## User settings

 Only **user-configurable** settings will show up, which depends on your device capabilities.

 ## Security lock

 You can activate or deactivate the security lock on your device by pressing a specific combination of buttons.
 This program will display a warning, and any attempt to modify the configuration will be unsuccessful if the security lock is activated.

+## Pulse width multiplier for rotary encoders

+A low value increases the probability of missed rotations on the host computer, but decreases the probability of missed rotations on the device when several consecutive rotations are accumulated.
+A high value has the opposite effect.

+Increase it if the host computer loses rotations occasionally, but keep it as low as possible.

-## "Buttons map"
+## Button map

-- Click "Reload" to download current map from the device (may take a few seconds).
+- Click `🔄 Reload` to download the current map from the device (may take a few seconds).
-- Changes are immediately applied, but **not** automatically saved to the device.
+- Changes are applied immediately, but **not** saved automatically.
-- Click "Save" to make any change available after power off.
+- Click `💾 Save` to make any changes available after power off.
-- Click "Defaults" to revert to "factory defaults".
+- Click `🏭 Defaults` to revert to "factory defaults".
-- Button numbers are 0-based.
-For example, button #0 is the first button.
+- Button #0 is the first button.
   Note that the following button numbers have a special meaning in Windows:
   - *00*: "A" button
   - *01*: "B" button